Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Split decomposition spaces

 \section{Split decomposition spaces}

+In this section, we digress to introduce split decomposition spaces, more general than the decomposition spaces of locally finite length of the following section.
+The interest in this notion is its relation to Kan extension of semi-simplicial spaces (Theorem~\ref{thm:semisimpl=splitcons}).

-\begin{blanko}{Split simplicial spaces.} In a complete simplicial space $X$, by definition all degeneracy maps are monomorphisms, so in particular it makes sense to talk about nondegenerate simplices in degree $n$: these form the full subgroupoid of $X_n$ given as the complement of the degeneracy maps $s_i : X_{n-1} \to X_n$.
-A complete simplicial space is called {\em split} if the face maps preserve nondegenerate simplices.
+\begin{blanko}{Split simplicial spaces.} In a complete simplicial space $X$, by definition all degeneracy maps are monomorphisms, so in particular it makes sense to talk about nondegenerate simplices in degree $n$: these form the full sub-$\infty$-groupoid of $X_n$ given as the complement of the degeneracy maps $s_i : X_{n-1} \to X_n$.
+A simplicial space is \emph{split} if it is complete and the face maps preserve nondegenerate simplices. \end{blanko}